 Life with an inherited disease sometimes brings unexpected twists and turns.
 Five-year-old Gus Erickson has navigated the gyrations with the help of Mayo Clinic’s Neurofibromatosis Clinic.
 Neurofibromatosis (NF) is a genetic disorder that causes tumors to form on nerve tissue.
 Those tumors can develop anywhere in the nervous system, including the brain, spinal cord and on skin.
-Gus is one of some 400 neurofibromatosis patients from around the world treated at Mayo, which is the only medical center that specializes in care for all three types of NF: NF1, NF2 and Schwannomatosis.
+Gus is one of some 3,000 neurofibromatosis patients from around the world treated at Mayo, which specializes in care for all three types of NF: NF1, NF2 and Schwannomatosis.

 “Mayo Clinic offers a comprehensive, multidisciplinary approach to treating NF patients.
 We serve as the entry point to care.
 We have access to all needed specialties like ophthalmology, orthopedics, dermatology, neurology and psychology that can address complications of the disease,” says Dusica Babovic, M.D., of the Department of Clinical Genomics, who heads Mayo Clinic’s Neurofibromatosis Clinic.